Thiosalicylic acid: Preparation

 Thiosalicylic acid can be prepared from anthranilic acid via diazotization followed by the addition of sodium sulfide and then reduction with zinc.

-Uses
+Applications

 Thiosalicylic acid is a precursor to the dyestuff thioindigo.
 It is also used to make the vaccine preservative thiomersal.
 It is a precursor to drug candidates for treatment of atherosclerosis and melanoma.
 The preservative benzisothiazolinone is prepared from thiosalicylic acid.

+Thiosalicylic acid is an excellent ligand, able to coordinate a very wide range of metals.